devoncarew/firehose/README.md

 - each PR should add a new entry to the changelog
 - the changelog version and pubspec version should agree

-## Skipping changelog validation PR
+## Skipping changelog validation for a PR

 To skip the package validation for a PR, add a `changelog-exempt` label to the PR.
 This should only be used for trivial changes that are not in any way user